This information is for people renting privately in Northern Ireland.

 - landlord if there is no dispute

-- company if there is a dispute
+- scheme if there is a dispute

 To help make sure you’ll get your full deposit back, check your: